elvisfinol/blog/content/posts/devops-concepts.md

 * Changes always need to happen - configuration management is about doing them in a maintainable way
 * Configuration management allows you to minimize configuration drift - the small changes that accumulate over time and make systems different from one another and harder to manage
 * Infrastructure as Code is very beneficial for configuration management

+### What does Configuration Management look like?

+* You need to upgrade a software package on a bunch of servers:
+  * Without good configuration management, you log into each server and perform the upgrade.
+However, this can lead to a lot of problems.
+Perhaps one server was missed due to poor documentation, or perhaps something doesn’t work while the versions are temporarily mismatched between servers, causing a lot of downtime while you do the upgrade
+  * With good configuration management, you define the new version of the software package in a configuration file or tool and automatically roll out the change to all the servers
+* Configuration Management is about managing your configuration somewhere outside the servers themselves

+### Why do Configuration Management?